 This year, Toyota are widely expected to repeat their efforts from last year.
 Their two teams of three drivers will remain as they were last year, and it will take a huge upset to see them fail to finish the race in first place.
 But with 62 cars entering the race this year – the largest number we’ve ever seen – there will be plenty of competition, and as Toyota would be well aware, stranger things have happened in sport.

 Where: Circuit de la Sarthe, Le Mans, France

-The 24 Hours of Le Mans will not be shown live on Free to Air TV, but Eurosport (Foxtel) will offer the most complete Live coverage of this prestigious event, so if you’re a resident of Australia you may wish to consider Foxtel Now’s 2 weeks Free TV trial, which is available to EVERYONE, both new users and existing Foxtel Play subscribers.
+The 24 Hours of Le Mans will not be shown live on Free to Air TV in Australia, but Eurosport (Foxtel) will offer the most complete coverage of this prestigious event, including both the Thursday, June 13 Practice (12:45am-4:10am) and Qualifying session (6:00am-8:10am) shown LIVE.

 Le Mans 24 Track Fixtures

 Combined with the Indy 500 race and the Monaco Grand Prix, the 24 Hours of Le Mans forms the Triple Crown of Motorsport.